Sport and Dance Endocrinology

 Honorary Fellow, Department of Sport and Exercise Sciences, Durham University

 Member British Association Sport and Exercise Medicine.
+Member British Menopause Society.
 National Institute of Dance Medicine and Science.
 Chief Medical Officer Forth Edge

 “It’s been difficult for me to believe eating more over time will result in greater energy without weight gain.
 If my experience of it working helps others do it then that would be great!
 I have been doing what you recommend this year and slowly increasing my energy intake and upping CHO.
 At times it’s been a nightmare with the anxiety of not wanting to gain fat.
 However the results seem to be more energy, better power (and power/weight) and better wellbeing overall.
 Managed my best season to date on the back of it as well!
 Just wanted to share my experience of how taking your advice has helped me out.
 Massive thanks!”
 UCI Continental Team Cyclist

 “Coaches & athletes need a good team around them to ensure any problems outside the coaching arena can be sorted by a trusted professional.
-For this reason, I feel very reassured having Dr Nicky Keay in my corners so to speak to and send athletes to when it comes to things medical and more importantly energy deficiency” BTF L3 – High Performance Coach
+For this reason, I feel very reassured having Dr Nicky Keay in my corners, to speak to and send athletes to when it comes to things medical and more importantly energy deficiency” BTF L3 – High Performance and Olympian Coach